 Rails Girls Summer of Code Roles

-All the world’s a stage, and here at Rails Girls Summer of Code there are many roles to be played.
-If you’re new to the Summer of Code, and have no idea where you fit into the program, take a look at this list of roles.
-We’ve made this a handy starting point to help you understand who does what, and where you might fit based on your skill set.
+So if you’re new to Summer of Code and have no idea where you fit into the program, take a look at our list of roles.
+This should be a handy starting point to help you understand who does what, and where you might fit in based on your skill set.

 - Support and Organization

 Rails Girls Summer of Code centers around teams.
-An ideal team has a pair of students, one or more coaches and a project expert, called a mentor.
-Here’s what they do:
+A full team consists of a pair of students, two or more coaches and a project mentor.

-Students, obviously, are the main characters in this program.
-They work on Open Source projects full-time, from July-September.
-Every other role at Rails Girls Summer of Code is dedicated to supporting these students in completing their projects, and generally having a great learning experience.
+Students are, of course, the main characters in this program.
+They work on Open Source projects full-time, from July to September, to expand their skill set and find their footing as coders.
+Every other role at Rails Girls Summer of Code is dedicated to supporting these students in completing their projects and generally having a great learning experience.

-Students also are the only people who will be remunerated if accepted into the Summer of Code, unless they are in a volunteer team.
+Students are the only people who will be remunerated if accepted into the program unless they are in a volunteer team.

-Coaches are developers who work closely with their students.
-They help their students to learn and accomplish their project tasks on a daily basis.
+Coaches are experienced developers who work closely with the students.
+They help their students learn and accomplish their project tasks on a daily basis.

-Coaches do not have to be experts on the team’s Open Source project, but they need to:
+Coaches do not have to be experts on the team’s Open Source project, but they do need to

-- be skilled to understand the project and the mentor’s directions
+- have the skills to understand the project and the mentor’s directions

-Should a coach not be available to help with an issue, students can also reach out to remote coaches (see below).
-Coaches can also be mentors, which is explained below.
+Should a coach not be available to help with an issue, students can always reach out to a team of Remote Coaches.

 Mentors are experts on the Open Source project the team is working on.
-Ideally they are decision makers, or work closely with decision makers, so they can set general goals, give directions and provide feedback.
+Ideally, they are the decision-makers behind the project or work closely with the decision-makers.
+They should be in a position to set general goals for the student project, give directions and provide feedback.

-Since students will be supported by coaches in their day-to-day work, the workload for mentors is limited.
-This said, mentors can also assume the role of a coach themselves.
+Since students are supported by coaches in their day-to-day work, the workload for mentors is limited.
+That said, mentors can also assume the role of a Coach themselves.

 Support and Organization

-Every team will be assigned a supervisor.
-Supervisors touch base with their teams regularly to see how their team is doing, and if there’s anything the team needs help with.
+Every team of Students, Coaches and Mentors will be assigned a Supervisor.
+Supervisors regularly touch base with their teams to see how everyone is doing and if there is anything the team needs help with.

-Usually a supervisor’s work means checking up on the team’s work progress (see the Team log), as well as generally motivating them through the rough coding patches they will inevitably experience.
+Supervisors check up on the team’s work progress via the team log) and generally motivate them through the rough coding patches they will inevitably experience.

-In rare cases there may be the need to escalate issues to the organizers team, e.g. when a team has stopped working.
+In rare cases, there may be a need to escalate issues to the organizer team, e.g. when a team has halted work completely.

-A supervisor can be responsible for more than one team and is encouraged to ease to organizational workload.
+A supervisor can be responsible for more than one team.

-Without the financial support of generous (and also incredibly amazing) donors, Rails Girls Summer of Code simply could not take place!
-Here’s to the bacon-makers!
+Without the financial support of generous donors, Rails Girls Summer of Code simply could not take place each year.

-Our crowdfunding campaign is vitally important to Summer of Code.
-Your donation goes directly to participants, and makes a big difference to how many can be accepted.
-If your company can’t sponsor an entire package, they can still donate via our crowdfunding campaign.
+Our crowdfunding campaign is a vital part of Rails Girls Summer of Code.
+Your donation goes directly to participants and makes a big difference in regard to how many teams can be accepted into the program.